List of Acclaim Entertainment subsidiaries: Lazer-Tron

 Lazer-Tron Corporation focused on the production of coin-operated "redemption games".
 The company was acquired by Acclaim on August 31, 1995, in exchange of 1,123 shares of Acclaim's common stock.
 Acclaim sold off all assets of Lazer-Tron on March 5, 1997, for in cash.

-LJN

-LJN was a toy and video game company located in New York City, known for manufacturing toys from such licensed brands as E.T. the Extra-Terrestrial, Back to the Future, ThunderCats, and Who Framed Roger Rabbit, as well as publishing software game titles (under the Enteractive trademark) for the Nintendo Entertainment System, including games about The Karate Kid, Jaws, and Major League Baseball.

 Flying Edge

 Flying Edge was a division of Acclaim that was founded in 1992 to publish games on Sega consoles.
-The division was dissolved in 1994.
+The name was dropped in 1994 in favor of the Acclaim name.

 Arena Entertainment

 Arena Entertainment was a division formed under Mirrorsoft in 1991, to publish games on Sega platforms.
-Arena was acquired by Acclaim in 1992 and dissolved in 1994.
+The company was initially formed in April 1991 a joint venture with Spectrum HoloByte, which is owned by Sphere, Inc., an affiliate of the Mirror Group, before Acclaim bought out Mirrorsoft in 1992 and took over the whole company, as well as Spectrum HoloByte's stake in Arena.
+Like Flying Edge, the name was dropped in favor of the Acclaim name in 1994.